mihlalimakunga/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm /tmp/my_first_directory/betty : A script that deletes the file betty in /tmp/my_first_directory directory. rm -r /tmp/my_first_directory : A script that deletes the directory my_first_directory that is in the /tmp directory. cd - : A script that changes the working directory to the previous one.
+rm /tmp/my_first_directory/betty : A script that deletes the file betty in /tmp/my_first_directory directory. rm -r /tmp/my_first_directory : A script that deletes the directory my_first_directory that is in the /tmp directory. cd - : A script that changes the working directory to the previous one. ls -a -l /../boot : A script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.